 What is Base Rent?

-For office leases, this rate is often quoted on a square foot per year basis, meaning that a 10,000-SF tenant paying a base rate of $20/sf will be paying $200,000 a year in base rent.
+For office leases, this rate is often quoted on a square foot per year basis, meaning that a 10,000-square-foot tenant paying a base rate of $20 per square foot will be paying $200,000 a year in base rent.

 You will typically see this written out as $20 NNN + opex.

 What Does Base Rent Include?